saulosch/git-docker-two-remotes/README.md

 # git-docker-two-remotes
 Explanation of how to setup a scenario for a docker project with two git repositories.
+This article shows how I did to solve the following problem.

-> *Note:* this explanation consider that you already know the basics of git commands.
+> *Note:* this explanation consider that you already know the basics of Git commands and also the basics concepts of Docker.

+## Problem to solve

+The company I'm working for needs to store only the application code in a specific GIT repository.
+The docker configuration files doesn't need to be there, since they only want to receive the containter image file ready.
+But I want to keep track of all files.

+## Solution

+The solution is to store the whole thing in one repository and create another just for the *./docker/container_1/volume_1/code* folder.

+To do this, I'll use **git subtree**

-# Project structure
+## Project structure

 ```
 .